Docmaps-Project/rfcs/proposals/001_interop.md

 may continue in the future, or a `204 No Content` or `410 Gone` response, indicating that the sync or session is no longer useable and a new one should be started without the `from` parameter.

-#### GET /changes

-This endpoint exposes a sync-forward API for linked or unlinked data that allows a client to confidently model their  own datasets  based on  up-to-date information available from this server in a meterable way.

-If this endpoint exists, it MUST conform to this specification.

-TODO: does this endpoint make any sense with the combination of /ldgraph?
-It would have to be "every docmap we are capable of generating", or similar, but with the "what is a docmap?" questions, that is not very well defined.

-TODO: returns a paginated set of docmaps including URLs that the client can use to sync-forward.

 ## Potential Impact

 Aside from aforementioned benefits to having a shared protocol, there are risks and challenges to consider.